 How to remove/prevent foot smell during pregnancy

-Sweat on it's own doesn’t have any stink on.
-Foot smell often comes from smell that does facilitate the growth of bacteria that release foul-smelling gasses.
+Foot odor often comes from the smell that does facilitate the growth of bacteria that release foul-smelling gasses.
 Wearing shoes makes often the bad odors worse because the moisture inside shoes provides an ideal environment for bacteria to grow.
 In shoes, your feet are enclosed, warm and damp.
 Your body’s dead skin cells, which the germs love to feed on, are trapped in one place.

 - To battle the foot smell, wash your feet regularly with anti-bacterial soap.

-- Exfolikate your feet and esppecially the bottom regularly.
+- Exfoliate your feet and especially the bottom regularly.